Cog-Creators/Red-DiscordBot/docs/guide_cog_creators.rst

   - Any extra setup instructions required.

 - No cog breaks the Discord TOS.
-- No cog conflicts with any core cogs (E.G., causing a core cog to fail to load) unless it is intended to replace that cog.
+- No cog conflicts with any core cogs (e.g., causing a core cog to fail to load) unless it is intended to replace that cog.
 - Your repo shows an understanding of a range of common cog practices.
-This requirement is to ensure QA can trust the safety and functionality of any future code you will create.
+This requirement exists to ensure QA can trust the safety and functionality of any future code you will create.
 This is handled on a case-by-case basis, however the following points should outline what we are looking to see:

-  - Cogs that are more than what is able to be run in an eval.
+  - Cogs that are more than what is able to be run in a simple eval.
   - Cogs that are more than just a simple API access request.
   - Cogs that properly use Red utilities, including Config, checks, and any other utility functions.
   - Cogs that use event listeners (bot.wait_for or cog-wide listeners) or custom tasks that are efficient and handle exceptions appropriately.